 The 2015 Portfolio Limited Edition Napa Valley is 85% Cabernet Sauvignon and 15% Cabernet Franc; it was barrel aged for 32 months in new French oak (using barrels from several premium coopers).

 This wine is very dark ruby in the glass with purplish tinges – richly endowed with bright, lively and ripe aromatics, the bouquet is immediately riveting.
 Shows a freshness of fruit that smells alive, vibrant, like it has been recently ‘harvested’ – including aromas of blackberry, plum and dark cherry framed with underlying notes of dessert spices including cardamom, toffee, cocoa powder, espresso and hints of graham cracker.
-Let this wine breathe – it continues to evolve, while the fruit persists the secondary aromatics keep changing.
+Let this wine breathe – it continues to evolve, while the fruit persists the tertiary aromatics keep changing.
 Very balanced with a supple grip of tension across the palate.
 This shows a softer finish then the last vintage we tried of Portfolio (the 2013); the finish is rich and lengthy, filled with long lasting fruit flavors complemented nicely by polished tannins.